-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2014.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2017.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were
+Admitted applicants should include wait-listed students who were subsequently offered admission.

-(by applicant of institution).
-Admitted applicants should include w vant-noted Student C1 Total first-time, first-year (freshman) men who applied 4,690 C1 Total first-time, first-year (freshman) women who applied 8,079 C1 Total first-time, first-year (freshman) men who were admitted 1,761 C1 Total first-time, first-year (freshman) women who were admitted 2,801 C1 Total full-time, first-time, first-year (freshman) men who enrolled 253 C1 Total part-time, first-time, first-year (freshman) men who enrolled - C1 Total full-time, first-time, first-year (freshman) women who enrolled 362 C1 Total part-time, first-time, first-year (freshman) women who enrolled -
+who were subsequently offered admission.
+Total first-time, first-year (freshman) men who applied 2252 Total first-time, first-year (freshman) women who applied 4209 Total first-time, first-year (freshman) men who were admitted 1575 Total first-time, first-year (freshman) women who were admitted 2884 Total full-time, first-time, first-year (freshman) men who enrolled 201 Total part-time, first-time, first-year (freshman) men who enrolled 1 Total full-time, first-time, first-year (freshman) women who enrolled 309 Total part-time, first-time, first-year (freshman) women who enrolled 8 Total first-time, first-year (freshman) men who applied Total first-time, first-year (freshman) women who applied Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled Total full-time, first-time, first-year (freshman) women who enrolled

-Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)
+72 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

 Yes No C2 Do you have a policy of placing students on a waiting list?
-X C2 If yes, please answer the questions below for Fall 2014 admissions: C2 Number of qualified applicants offered a placed on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted C2 Is your waiting list ranked?

-- C - C2 If yes, do you release that information to students? - C2 Do you release that information to school counselors?
+X C2 If yes, please answer the questions below for Fall 2017 admissions: C2 Number of qualified applicants offered a place on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted Yes No C2 Is your waiting list ranked?
+C2 If yes, do you release that information to students?
+C2 Do you release that information to school counselors?